Drougnov/Tenzies-Game/README.md

 I'm planning to add some of these features later in this project:

 - Put dot instead of numbers in die
-- Show how many rolls did the user take to match the dice
 - Show how much time did the user take to match the dice
 - Save the best time and rolls on localStorage